 So, if you hadn’t noticed, we really love science.
-This year, Sarah’s decided she wants to pursue biology (in an introductory sense) and chemistry (in a rather startling amount of detail).
+This year, Ashar’s decided she wants to pursue biology (in an introductory sense) and chemistry (in a rather startling amount of detail).
 Since my last science courses were, I don’t know, a decade ago, and since we often shy away from formal curriculum for various reasons, I’ve been pondering how to help make this happen!

 Meanwhile, we have a kind of a love-hate relationship with math.
-Sarah has made some huge leaps in her understanding of it during our time homeschooling, but it’s not like she begs to learn more about it like she does with science.
+Ashar has made some huge leaps in her understanding of it during our time homeschooling, but it’s not like she begs to learn more about it like she does with science.
 And, as unschoolers, we firmly believe in real-world math, not textbooks, so we’re often looking for ways to help explain how concepts algebra and geometry work in real life.

 So when we received a chance to review a new math and science online tutoring program, Uzinggo, it seemed like a good way to expand our resource library.

-Using it, we’ve found we can dig deeper into the topics Sarah’s passionate about (more than we could on our own) and also get quick explanations of the things that she’d rather not spend much time on!
+Using it, we’ve found we can dig deeper into the topics Ashar’s passionate about (more than we could on our own) and also get quick explanations of the things that she’d rather not spend much time on!

 Using Uzinggo as unschoolers

 Uzinggo is designed to offer online learning in math and science for middle-schoolers and high-schoolers.
-In our case, since Sarah is in eighth grade (ish), and since her interests and understanding span a variety of levels, we chose to review both the Middle School Math & Science Combo and the High School Math & Science Combo.
+In our case, since Ashar is in eighth grade (ish), and since her interests and understanding span a variety of levels, we chose to review both the Middle School Math & Science Combo and the High School Math & Science Combo.

 Middle-school math includes Math Foundations, Pre-Algebra and Algebra Foundations, each with 4 to 7 subtopics or “Zingpaths” containing as many individual animations or videos, well-illustrated and narrated, with built-in practice problems, assessments and enrichment activities.